 Further along to the south of the river is flat land called Eals (meaning island) and the lonesome church of St Luke at Greystead, of 1818, overlooking the road.
-Continuing downstream the North Tyne is joined from the south by the Chirdon Burn where Dally Castle House incorporates the remains of the 13th century Dally Castle – an early bastle house of the 13th century that is thought to have once belonged to a Scot, David Lindsay, Justiciar or Lothian.
+Continuing downstream the North Tyne is joined from the south by the Chirdon Burn where Dally Castle House incorporates the remains of the thirteenth century Dally Castle – an early bastle house of the thirteenth century that is thought to have once belonged to a Scot, David Lindsay, Justiciar or Lothian.

 Tarset and Tarret

-On the opposite side of the North Tyne from the mouth of the Chirdon Burn but a little upstream, the North Tyne is joined by the Tarset Burn which plays host to the ruins Tarset Castle (a prominent mound) on its east bank.
+On the opposite side of the North Tyne from the mouth of the Chirdon Burn but a little upstream, the North Tyne is joined by the Tarset Burn which here plays host to the ruins Tarset Castle (a prominent mound) on its east bank.

 Tarset Castle belonged to the Scottish baron, John Comyn (Cumming) known as ‘Red Comyn’, who was assassinated by Robert the Bruce at Dumfries in 1306.
 The castle was destroyed by the Scots following the Battle of Bannockburn in 1314.

 We should not be surprised to find that castles in the area once belonged to Scottish barons in North Tynedale.
-The medieval Liberty of Tynedale (which included both North and South Tynedale) was once a Scottish possession from at least as early as the 1130s if not before and was certainly regarded as disputed territory before that time.
-It was confirmed as a Scottish possession by the English during this period and remained Scottish property until 1296.
+The medieval Liberty of Tynedale (which included both North and South Tynedale) was once a Scottish possession from at least as early as the 1130s if not before.